Nyzhnia Rozhanka

 Nyzhnia Rozhanka (Ни́жня Рожа́нка, Rożanka Niżna) is a Carpathian village (selo) in Stryi Raion, Lviv Oblast, of Western Ukraine.
-It is located within the limits og the Eastern Beskids (Skole Beskids) in the southern part of the Lviv Oblast.
+It is located within the limits of the Eastern Beskids (Skole Beskids) in the southern part of the Lviv Oblast.
 Nyzhnia Rozhanka belongs to Slavske settlement hromada, one of the hromadas of Ukraine.
-Area of the village totals is 18,83 km2 and the population of the village is about 887 people.
+The total area of the village is 18,83 km2 and its population is about 887 people.
 Local government is administered by Nyzhnorozhanska village council.

 Geography

 The village is situated along the Rozhanka river, right tributary of the Opir River (Dniester river basin).
 Distance from the regional center Lviv is 139 km, 31 km from the district center Skole, and 10 km from the urban village Slavske.